atulcthakur/MaterialsCrow/README.md

 # MaterialsCrow

 ## Overview
 WIP: MaterialsCrow is an AI-driven framework for **automated materials simulations**, integrating **pymatgen, ASE, and DFT/MD engines**.
-It enables users to run simulations via natural language prompts.
-The work is motivated from MoleculesCrow repository by Andrew White's group.
+It enables users to setup and run simulations via natural language prompts.
+The work is motivated from MDCrow repository by Andrew White's group.

 ## Features
 - Structure generation and manipulation (pymatgen, ASE)